UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 We can calculate and simulate a linear voltage regulator in Proteus or Multisim.

-This is an example battery charger simulated in Proteus.
+We can start with this example battery charger simulated in Proteus.
 Adapt it to our specifications.

 PCB design